 Perform, design, write plays, direct and study the literature and history of the world of theatre.

-Students may major in theatre — including a unique Applied Theatre program that investigates the use of theater in community service, health or political contexts — or simply participate in courses and shows.
+Students may major in theatre — including a unique applied theatre program that investigates the use of theater in community service, health or political contexts — or simply participate in courses and shows.

 Work with guest directors and instructors from the theatre world and participate in two main stage productions each year, plus student-produced LunchBox season performances.
 Take advanced classes on such specialized topics as gender and performance and playwriting.
-Apply for talent scholarships to potentially receive $4,000 to $6,000 per year.

 Pacific University’s Theatre Department is proud to present its Spring 2022 production, The Wolves, written by Sarah DeLappe and directed by Jacob Coleman.
 A portrait of life, liberty, and the pursuit of happiness for nine American girls who just want to score some goals.

 What is it to belong?
 How do we create true belonging?
 Students in Pacific's culture clubs are invited to participate in a series of workshops Feb.
 12 and 19 built around these questions, culminating in a showcase for an invited audience on Feb.
 26.

 Far Away, a play by Caryl Churchill, comes to Pacific as the fall 2021 theater production.
 The play asks the toughest questions we're grappling with now: how our actions affect others near and far.
 What are we choosing to ignore?
 And have we made the environment irreversibly unlivable?
 And yet, because of the magic of Churchill’s imagery and language — and because it has the quality of a fable — we don’t want to look away.